slatedocs/slate/source/includes/api-reference/_index.html.md

 **assignee_status**: Scheduling status of this task for the user it is assigned to.
 This field can only be set if the assignee is non-null.
 Setting this field to "inbox" or "upcoming" inserts it at the top of the section, while the other options will insert at the bottom.

-**precision**: Only relevant for custom fields of type ‘Number’.
-This field dictates the number of places after the decimal to round to, i.e. 0 is integer values, 1 rounds to the nearest tenth, and so on.
-Must be between 0 and 6, inclusive.
-For percentage format, this may be unintuitive, as a value of 0.25 has a precision of 0, while a value of 0.251 has a precision of 1.
-This is due to 0.25 being displayed as 25%.

 **external**: *OAuth Required*. *Conditional*.
 This field is returned only if external values are set or included by using [Opt In] (#input-output-options).
 The external field allows you to store app-specific metadata on tasks, including a gid that can be used to retrieve tasks and a data blob that can store app-specific character strings.
 Note that you will need to authenticate with Oauth to access or modify this data.
 Once an external gid is set, you can use the notation `external:custom_gid` to reference your object anywhere in the API where you may use the original object gid.
 See the page on Custom External Data for more details.